jpedro/jpedro.github.io/.posts/scrum.md

 time.

 It's the most anti-Agile thing ever.
 It's processes and tools.
 And companies gobbled it.
-Because there's no alternative.
+Because there's no widespread alternative.

 These are 5 ceremonies: